A kind of roundup

 - Distributions for train and car are markedly skewed, a few longer trips, many more shorter ones.

-For further analysis, I decided to focus on only those modes of transport that I used more than three times.
-Making pretty pictures, as you see here, was more about learning to do so than about the extra insights that it would provide.
+For further analysis, I focus on only those modes of transport that I used more than five times.
+Pretty pictures was more about learning to do so than about the extra insights that it would provide, although around 2500 km in the car suggests that it really is a luxury, sitting out in the rain and depreciating.
+What price convenience?
+A return trip to Budapest by train made a huge difference.